TLRKiliann/login-mysql/README.md

 Make sure to secure connections between your client machine and your server with ssh (asymmetric encryption), as well as with UFW or iptables for ssh and mysql ports.

-To do this, I've used :
+To do this project, I've used :
 - node
 - express
 - dotenv